Dental cement: Cements based on phosphoric acid

+Dental cements based on organometallic chelate compounds

 Dental applications

 Dental cements can be utilised in a variety of ways depending on the composition and mixture of the material.
 The following categories outline the main uses of cements in dental procedures.

 Temporary restorations

 Unlike composite and amalgam restorations, cements are usually used as a temporary restorative material.
-This is generally due to their reduced mechanical properties which may not withstand long-term occlusal load.
+This is generally due to their reduced mechanical properties, which may not withstand long-term occlusal load.